 Scholarships and Grants

-Thanks to the increasing popularity of computer science classes and the growing number of people who want to find computer science jobs, colleges and universities have started scholarship and grant programs specifically for CS graduate students.
+Thanks to the increasing popularity of computer science classes and the growing number of people who want to find computer science jobs (as we discussed in our article on the job hopping generation), colleges and universities have started scholarship and grant programs specifically for CS graduate students.
 These programs may award a certain amount of money or cover partial or full tuition costs.
 They can also be one-time opportunities or renewable each year.

 Grants and scholarships are typically awarded to students who meet specific criteria determined by the donor(s).
 If you believe you have a chance, apply — and apply for many.
 It’s challenging to secure a grant or scholarship due to how many others are applying, so you may want to apply to several to increase your chances of success.